12Sapphire/12Sapphire.github.io/README.md

-# My Awesome Project
+# My GitHub Website
-Welcome to my project!
-Here’s some info.
+Welcome to my website it is not meant to be the final website this is only a test to test all the features

 ## Features
 - **Bold text feature**